casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 Overfitting the model on this data as opposed to keeping it balanced between the general and specific datasets was therefore justified. (?)

 Initially, the model was overfitted on this data in order to gain context specificity With 50 000 additional training iterations.
 However, the generated melodies had forgotten:
+(and a Reinforcement Learning algorithm Tuning this network using Deep Q-Learning (Google AI Magenta, 2019d; Jaques et. al., 2017). )